-(2) Promotion and/or Continuation
+(3) Promotion and/or Continuation

-- a.
+a.
 Progression in the program is year by year and not by courses completed.
 Accordingly, all students in a particular year of the program normally should be registered in the same courses in each term (§144.1.)
-Students will not normally register in any core (i.e., non-elective) courses from a particular year of the program until they have satisfactorily completed core courses from the previous year of the program. - b.
+Students will not normally register in any core (i.e., non-elective) courses from a particular year of the program until they have satisfactorily completed core courses from the previous year of the program.

+- b.
 Academic standing is assessed on the basis of - i) the pass or failure of individual courses and - the GPA attained in a given year of the program (including courses taken in Spring Term).
 In computing the GPA, grades of W and CR/NC, and grades in courses accepted for transfer credit are not included.

 Each student's academic standing will normally be assessed at the end of the regular academic year, but in Years 1 and 2 of the program, such assessment will be delayed until grades are available for the practicums completed in Spring Term.
 Students who are on Academic Warning will be assessed at the end of each term.
-See §23.6.21.
+See §23.6.2(1).

-c.
 A student who is awarded First-Class Standing or Satisfactory Standing, as defined below, will normally qualify for promotion:

-First-Class Standing: Awarded to an undergraduate student who obtains a GPA of 3.5 or above and passes all courses while enrolled in the full normal academic course load in that year (Year 1, $\star$ 28.5; Year 2, $\star$ 32; Year 3, $\star$ 29.5; Year 4, $\star$ 25).
+First-Class Standing: Awarded to an undergraduate student who obtains a GPA of 3.5 or above and passes all courses while enrolled in the full normal academic course load in that year (Year 1, ★28.5; Year 2, ★32; Year 3, ★29.5).
+Note: First-Class Standing is not awarded in Year 4 given the limited number of graded units taken in that year.